33 Spectacular Castles in Ireland and some are even hotels

 The castle is located in the heart of Lismore village, one of those quintessentially charming Irish villages.
 You can hike in the Comeragh mountains head over to the Rock of Cashel and Hore Abbey, and visit Cahir Castle and Swiss Cottage said to have been designed by John Nash.
 If you like cave exploring there is the Mitchelstown Cave about 45 minutes away, and to the south, you have the coast with its lovely beaches.

 You can explore Ireland’s Viking Heritage in Waterford and experience some great fine dining.

-Lough Eske Castle nestles in a 43-acre estate along the Wild Atlantic Way the estate contains a Hotel and Spa that allows you to escape into elegant luxury with 96 guest rooms, and suites, a spa, indoor heated swimming pool, a fitness centre and hosts many special events and weddings throughout the season.
+Of all the 5-star luxury castle hotels Lough Eske Castle in Donegal is a stunning restoration of a ruin and it is nestled in a 43-acre estate along the Wild Atlantic Way the estate contains a Hotel and Spa that allows you to escape into elegant luxury with 96 guest rooms, and suites, a spa, an indoor heated swimming pool, a fitness centre and hosts many special events and weddings throughout the season.
 Lough Eske Castle is a luxury dream come true.